Miniaya/Saveltaja/Documentation/weekly_report2.md

 ## What next?

 Next I should find more notes for my training data.
 I could also expand the algorithm so that it can also decide the duration of the note based on training data and start doing my own data structures.
+It would also be cool if I found a way to export the notes automatically to pdf form (should not be too hard) and some way to play the song after it is created.

 ### Used hours